maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/more-voting-info/be-poll-worker-state.md

 ---
-title: Be an Election Day poll worker
+title: "Be an Election Day Poll Worker in California"
 published: true
 weight: 1
 section: "more-voting-info"